ion727/C/sorting-algorithms/README.md

 ## Options:
 - `-h` and `--help` print a usage manual to stdout.
 - `-v` visually represents the sorting process.
 Implies `--delay 50` unless overriden.
 Implies `-r`.
-- `-r` upon completion, print the runtime
+- `-r` upon completion, print the runtime to stdout.
 - `--delay time` sets a delay of <ins>time</ins> milliseconds between each frame of the sorting process.
 Overrides the delay from `-v`.

 ## Note(s):
-- Make sure to place the numbers to sort **before** the options.
-Placing options before or in the list will replace final numbers with zeros.
+- Options can be specified anywhere among the arguments and will correctly be handled.

 ## Current Identified Issue(s) in merge-sort.c:
-- using the `-v` option slightly increases the runtime delay.
+- using the `-v` option considerably increases the calculated runtime.

 ## Coming Soon:
 - Reading/writing to/from file.